Year 3

 Terms | Topics Covered | Brief Outline |

-Autumn 2 | Sounds of Christmas | During this science based topic, children will be learning all about sound and how we hear.
-We will be tapping into our senses to create setting descriptions with a sound focus.
-We will also be taking the time during this topic to prepare for Christmas and all the noise it brings! |
+Autumn 2 | Sounds of Christmas | During this science-based topic, children will be learning all about sound and how we hear.
+We will be looking at how sounds are made and how they travel.
+We will also look at patterns of pitch and volume associated with sound. |

 Class Booklet: